John Sipple

 Sipple has a program of outreach that builds off his research program and focusses on the intersection of community development and the $600 Billion/year Educational System ($60 Billion here in New York State).
 This work includes the sharing of strategies municipalities and schools use to share services.
 It also focusses on the public policy issues of closing/merging schools and their impact on educational opportunity and community vitality.

 Dr. Sipple's primary focus of outreach is in his capacity as Director of the New York State Center for Rural Schools which was established in September 2008.
-In this position, he works in support of the Rural Schools Association (RSA) of New York State, the state legislature, Governor's office, and the State Education Department.
-He has a lengthy and productive relationship with the RSA and serves as the research arm of the organization.
+In this position, he works in support of the nearly 400 small and rural school districts of New York State, the state legislature, Governor's office, and the State Education Department.
+He has a lengthy and productive relationship with the NYSED.
 The work of the Center emphasizes building connections between key constituents, capacity of local school districts as well as the state of NY, and research in support of all its activities.

 A grant portfolio of over $1,680,000 as Principal Investigator